cube-alchemy/cube-alchemy/docs/concepts/metrics.md

 Metric aggregation allows you to pass custom functions directly while expression functions need to be registered on the hypercube first and referenced with `@function_name`.
 This difference exists due to their roles in the processing pipeline:

 - **Expression functions** operate inside within dataframe rows before aggregation

 - **Aggregation functions** work outside on the grouped data

+So you can in fact pass even lambda functions to the aggregations.
+Please bear in mind that if not registered, these functions cannot be persisted into model_catalog Sources, for instance you define a metric using a lambda function then <lambda> is stored on your YAML model catalog and on the way back when trying to read it python will not know how to interpret that.
+So if working with external model catalog is a good practice to register all the functions that are going to be used in your hypercube.